-Goal 5: MCBH will be a leader in justice, equity, diversity, and inclusion (JEDI) trainings and dialogue and will strive to create an anti-racist environment throughout Mono County.
+Goal 4: MCBH will be a leader in justice, equity, diversity, and inclusion (JEDI) trainings and dialogue and will strive to create an anti-racist environment throughout Mono County.

-- Objective 5a: Through its participation on the County-wide JEDI committee, MCBH will encourage ongoing discussion at the Board of Supervisors level on how to address racism in Mono County and how to develop a culture of anti-racism within the County.
-MET - Objective 5b: MCBH will offer trainings on JEDI-related topics to institutions and agencies in our County - with a focus on major employers (specifically hospital, MMSA, schools, County, Town).
-PARTIALLY MET - Objective 5c: Offer Storytelling: Invite people to share stories of what it's like to live in Mono County as BIPOC.
-NOT MET - Objective 5d: Promote JEDI through schools by reading stories and leading discussions about diversity, race, and different cultures/perspectives/experiences.
-MET - Objective 5e: Increase Outreach: broadcast meetings through Facebook and physical gatherings when possible.
-NOT MET - Objective 5f: Increase MCBH staff participation on the Mono County JEDI Committee.
-MET
+- Objective 4a: Through its participation on the County-wide JEDI committee, MCBH will encourage ongoing discussion at the Board of Supervisors level on how to address racism in Mono County and how to develop a culture of anti-racism within the County.
+MET - Objective 4b: MCBH will offer support the work of the Mono County Public Health Equity Officer.
+MET - Objective 4c: Promote JEDI through schools by reading stories and leading discussions about diversity, race, and different cultures/perspectives/experiences.
+NOT MET - Objective 4d: Increase MCBH staff participation on the Mono County JEDI Committee.
+PARTIALLY MET